-Figure 86: Set Features - PRP Entry 1
+Figure 87: Set Features - PRP Entry 1

-Bit Description 63:00 PRP Entry 1 (PRP1): Indicates a data buffer that the Feature information is provided in if the Feature information is specified in a data structure.
-The buffer shall not have more than one physical discontinuity.
+Bit Description 63:00 PRP Entry 1 (PRP1): This field contains the first PRP entry, specifying the start of the data 03.00 buffer.
 If no data structure is used as part of the specified feature, then this field is not used.

-Figure 87: Set Features - PRP Entry 2
+Figure 88: Set Features - PRP Entry 2

-Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry that specifies the location where data should be transferred from (if there is a physical discontinuity).
-This field shall not be a pointer to a PRP List.
+Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry.
+If PRP Entry 1 specifies enough space for the data structure, then this field is reserved.
+Otherwise, it specifies the remainder of the data buffer.
+This field shall not be a pointer to a PRP List as the data buffer may not cross more than one page boundary.
 If no data structure is used as part of the specified feature, then this field is not used.